 Blackberry gave birth to a tomcat who was later named Tolouce, and he’s the other cat that we should all be thanking for giving his all to ensure the new breeding program became a success.

-When people start talking about the health status of the Munchkin cat, they’ll keep using words like “probably” or “likely,” which are all words of uncertainty.
-Yes, the Munchkin cat has struggled with health conditions caused by its genetic mutation, but not all of them do.
+The Munchkin cat has struggled with health conditions caused by its genetic mutation, but not all of them do.
 Most of them grow to see their sunset years—which, by the way, are the ages of 12 all through to 15.

 Regarding trainability, we’ve never met any breed that’s easier to train.
 They’ll give you some attitude every now and then, but what cat doesn’t?
-And we know the family will quickly fall in love with that personality because it’s the type that you’d want around you, if you’re having a bad day.
+And we know the family will quickly fall in love with that personality because it’s the type that you’d want around you if you’re having a bad day.

 Are they the most energetic?
 Hmmm… that depends on their individual traits.
 Some are, but some aren’t.
 Let’s just say they fall somewhere in the middle of that metric scale.

-3 Little-Known Facts About Munchkin Cats
+3 Little-Known Facts About the Munchkin Cat